NetApp/FSx-ONTAP-samples-scripts/terraform_deployment/README.md

     This order matches the precedence used by the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-precedence) and the [AWS SDKs](https://aws.amazon.com/tools/).

+    > [NOTE!]
-    > [!NOTE] In this sample, the AWS Credentials were configured through [AWS CLI](https://aws.amazon.com/cli/), which adds them to a shared configuration file (option 4 above).
+    > In this sample, the AWS Credentials were configured through [AWS CLI](https://aws.amazon.com/cli/), which adds them to a shared configuration file (option 4 above).
 Therefore, this documentation only provides guidance on setting-up the AWS credentials with shared configuration file using AWS CLI.

     #### Configure AWS Credentials using AWS CLI